ucam-smt/demo-files/Docs.dox/Tutorial.00.md

 <http://kheafield.com/code/kenlm/>

-\section general Overview
+\page start Getting Started

-\subsection build Installation
+\section build Installation

 The code can be cloned from the following GitHub address: